Skip to content

 • Pet litter, dead animals, faeces, diapers and sanitary items

-See this infographic for more information, also Was darf in die Biotonne und was nicht
+For more details, check out this infographic, and also Was darf in die Biotonne und was nicht

 Yellow Bin /Gelber Sack